By Isaac Sacolick, President | CIO | Author

 My answer is, IT Ops and service desks must extend beyond IT service management (ITSM) and consider collaboration and tool integrations to support Agile service management.

-This collaboration can be done more easily with tools like Jira Service Desk that have integrations with Jira Software and workflow configuration tools, similar to how development teams construct the lifecycle of user stories and other Jira Issues.
+This collaboration can be done more easily with tools like Jira Service Management that have integrations with Jira Software and workflow configuration tools, similar to how development teams construct the lifecycle of user stories and other Jira Issues.
 IT teams can also use Confluence to share documentation, and Opsgenie to alert on system, networks, database, and application issues.
 A best practice is to work with an Atlassian Solution Provider to lead the implementation, process adoption, and training.

 What is Agile Service Management?